A consultation on Worcestershire County Council's Minerals Local Plan is launching today.

 The plan will also set out how mineral development can provide green infrastructure benefits for the environment, economy and communities.

-All the consultation documents and information are available at www.worcestershire.gov.uk/minerals or to view in local libraries.
+All the consultation documents and information are available on the Minerals Planning Policy page on the Council's website or to view in local libraries.

 A drop in event is being held at the Hive in Worcester from 2pm-8pm on 21st January 2019.
 All are welcome to come and find out more about the plan and to ask any questions.